Stem Cell Therapy

 The first successful use for stem cell therapy was carried out in 1968 by a team of doctors who performed a bone marrow transplant to treat immunodeficiency in two siblings.
 The ASCs present in the bone marrow are known as hematopoietic stem cells, which have the ability to specialize into red and white blood cells.
 These cells make up an integral part of our immune system.
 Over the years other sources of these multipotent cells were found in the placenta, umbilical cord blood and even the human skin.

-Stem cell research has come a long way, but there are miles to go until it can be safely termed a ‘treatment’.
-Most research is limited to animal models, or small human trials.
+Stem cell research has come a long way, but most research is limited to animal models, or small human trials.
 Results from large, randomized, controlled trials are still missing, and having the therapy publicly available and approved by the country’s drug administration systems (such as the FDA) is far in the future.

 As of now, the FDA only approves the use of stem cells from bone marrow or cord blood to treat hematologic diseases including leukemia.
 Unregulated, illegal stem cell therapies could result in undesirable side effects such as tumorigenesis, reaction at the site of administration, displacement of stem cells from the intended site or even death.
 Many clinical trials are ongoing all across the world, although no clear clinical benefits have been noted.